jaredgoedhart/ft_transcendence/README.md

 ## 🙏 Acknowledgments

-The 42 Network for the project inspiration
+The 42 Network for the project inspiration.
-The Pong game (1972) for the classic gameplay concept The open-source community for the tools and libraries used
+The Pong game (1972) for the classic gameplay concept.
+The open-source community for the tools and libraries used.

 This project was developed as part of the 42 School curriculum.